-Ti West (BFA Film) worked with Oscar nominees Ethan Hawke and John Travolta on his latest film, but it’s Jumpy The Dog who steals the film.
+Ti West (BFA Directing) worked with Oscar nominees Ethan Hawke and John Travolta on his latest film, but it’s Jumpy The Dog who steals the film.

 One thing that particularly stands out about the making of In a Valley of Violence was working with Jumpy The Dog.
 It doesn’t seem overly unusual to write a movie in which an animal is a main character, but then there comes a strange day when it is time to actually approach psychically making that movie…